Specialist Resource Provison (SRP)

 The classrooms

-Our specialist resource provision (SRP) caters for children with moderate learning difficulties and other associated needs from across the boroughs of Richmond and Kingston.
-This specialist resource provision takes up to eighteen children with an Educational Health and Care Plan (EHCP), between the ages of four and eleven referred to us by the Special Educational Needs Panel of the local education authority.
+Our Specialist Resource Provision (SRP) supports children with moderate learning difficulties and other associated needs from across the boroughs of Richmond and Kingston.
+The SRP accommodates up to 18 children (aged 4 to 11), all of whom have an Educational Health and Care Plan (EHCP).
+Admissions are referred to us by the Special Educational Needs Panel of the local education authority.

 Staff